The OG Diet

 Like many truths it seems, I discovered this by accident.

-When I eventually stopped H.I.T., but continued eating copious amounts of food and strength training with more traditional techniques, I ended up peaking at 148 lbs, but I stopped getting stronger, stopped looking as lean, and I started to feel that the extra weight was slowing me down.
+When I eventually stopped H.I.T., but continued eating copious amounts of food and strength training with more traditional techniques, I ended up peaking at 148 pounds, but I stopped getting stronger, stopped looking as lean, and I started to feel that the extra weight was slowing me down.
 I suspect my body fat also peaked around 18%.
-Now, after applying the OG Diet combined with eclectic strength training, I’m back down to 138 lbs and more muscular looking than I’ve ever been.

-It was when my body weight peaked at 148 lbs that I realized through my normal research and personal development process that I needed to wipe the slate clean, and reset some beliefs.
+It was when my body weight peaked at 148 pounds that I realized through my normal research and personal development process that I needed to wipe the slate clean, and reset some beliefs.

 Which brings me back to the aforementioned ‘food in the fridge.’